THE SCHOOL BEGINS in 1899

-The school closed for a short time and reopened in 1942, and is still in operation today (Knight and Hutchinson, 2001).
+The school closed for a short time and reopened in 1942 (Knight and Hutchinson, 2001).
 In 1945, the original lot was sold and the church building moved to 612 West Grove Street, a quieter section of town.
 At this site, two schoolrooms were added.
 In 1955, the inside of the building was remodeled and updated (Knight and Hutchinson, 2001) and in 1961 a building program saw the completion of a new school and a community service room with a strong program in operation.

 By 1969, realizing the membership was outgrowing this building, the church property was sold and a lot was purchased on East Highway 412.
 By 1971, a new brick building was completed to accommodate a two-teacher school with a large gymnasium and a kitchen.
 They opened that school year with thirty students.
 Church services were held in the gym until the new church was ready in 1979 (Knight and Hutchinson, 2001).
 In 1981, the new church was dedicated (Beamesderfer, 2000) .